torkildr/raspberry-display/README.md

 make
 ```

+## Installation

+TODO: In the future, `make install` will install binaries and systemd files.

+For now, run `fifo-client` in the `bin` output directory.

 ## Hardware

 The application is designed to use `spi0` on the rasperry pi, and four generic GPIO pins.
 This can be changed, but for a basic